muraljs/mural/README.md

 ### Architecture

-Bur largely separates code into model, view and controller layers with supplementary concepts of routers, apps, and libraries.
+Mural largely separates code into model, view and controller layers with supplementary concepts of routers, apps, and libraries.
 As your project grows it is encouraged to expand on this architecture by adding new layers or breaking out more apps (more on this below).

 #### How it works